Maya-Rubins/maya-rubins.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me
+subtitle: Hey there 👋
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+I'm Maya

+I have always been impressed by how much of an impact thoughtful design has on the world around us.
+Whether it comes from simplifying an interaction or by listening to user needs.
+I love creating visually  appealing and functional products that make people happy.

+Outside of designing, I like to spend time with my family and friends, listening to music, drinking coffee, cooking, traveling, running, playing or watching soccer, and constantly exploring the world around me. :)

+Here is to meeting you soon!

+- Maya Rubins

 ### My story